-All capital contributions to us continue to be allocated 98% to the limited partner and 2% to our general partner; however, no units will be issued for those contributions.
-During the three months ended March 31, 2020, TRC did not make any contributions to us.
+All capital contributions to the Partnership continue to be allocated 98% to the limited partner and 2% to the general partner; however, no units will be issued for those contributions.
+During the three months ended March 31, 2020, we did not make any contributions to the Partnership.